Mobile telecommunications outages reported in several US cities

 Several United States cities have experienced cellular outages with thousands of users reporting disruptions to the country’s primary telecommunications services, including AT&T, Verizon and TMobile.

-AT&T, the largest US mobile phone company, was reported to be the worst affected early on Thursday.
+AT&T, the largest US mobile phone company, was the worst affected on Thursday, with other companies denying issues, with other companies stating that any connection issues were not related to their own networks.

 Keep readinglist of 3 items